rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven. ^1549

-I tell you this, brothers : flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable. ^1550
+I tell you this, brothers: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable. ^1550

 Behold!
 I tell you a mystery.
 We shall not all sleep, but we shall all be changed, ^1551